dfo-mpo/SDPA-AI-Portal/README.md

 docker-compose up --build
 ```
 ## Deploying the Docker Container on Azure Webapps
 This approach will use Azure Container Registry to host the docker images and the Azure Web App will use a docker-compose file to build the container.
-This will require an already existing ACR and Azure Web App (with runtime set to container on creation).
+This will require an already existing ACR resource, Azure Web App resource (with runtime set to container on creation), and both Docker and Azure CLI installed locally on your machine.

 ### Prerequisites
 #### Setup Web App Resource